-Neither the Task Inspector nor the “Task Path” bar highlighter is a reliable indicator of task driving logic in Microsoft Project in the presence of mixed-type predecessor relationships.
+Neither the Task Inspector nor the “Task Path” bar highlighter is a reliable indicator of task driving logic in Microsoft Project in the presence of mixed-type predecessor relationships or Backward Scheduling.

 At first glance, the Task Inspector pane in Microsoft Project (MSP) seems to be a reasonable tool for revealing the logic that is largely hidden in project schedules.
 After all, you just select a task, click “Inspect Task”, and MSP provides a hyperlinked list of “Predecessor Tasks” that are controlling the schedule dates of the selected task.
 For simple (i.e. Finish-to-Start) relationships between tasks with no progress, this assumption seems generally correct.

 Unfortunately, many times Task Inspector is just plain wrong.
 (The examples below are taken from a ~1000-task real-world project schedule with actual progress updates.
 Task names were obfuscated for confidentiality).
 Each example represents many more cases in the schedule.

 1. Once an actual start is recorded, logical drivers constraining the finish are ignored.

 2. In case of parallel FS and SS driving predecessors, the FS driver is ignored.

 Here is the corresponding bar highlighting from Task Path’s Driving Predecessors (MSP 2016).
 The noted red bar should be orange like the one below it.

 3. In case of parallel FS and FF driving predecessors, the FF driver is ignored.

 3. In some (but not all) cases, an FF predecessor with substantial relative float is identified as the driving predecessor, while the true FS driver is ignored.